sfu-bigdata/bd-glossary/Glossary.md

 The process of combining information from different data sources in preparation for data processing. [^4] [#processing](#processing) [#lesson-06](#lesson-06) [#lesson-10](#lesson-10) [#lesson-11](#lesson-11) [#lesson-12](#lesson-12)

+### Data Literacy

+Data literacy is the intersection of verbal, numerical and graphical literacy.
+It is not label reserved for data scientists or specialists.
+Data literacy should be thought of as “the ability of non-specialists to make use of data” and measure “a person’s ability to read, work with, analyze and argue with data”, presumably using simple statistics such as means and percentages [^41]. [#disciplines](#disciplines) [#lesson-01](#lesson-01)

 ### DATA MINING

 An analytical process where large datasets are explored or "mined" in search of meaningful patterns, relationships or insights.
 The process can include statistics, [machine learning](#machine-learning) or other forms of artificial intelligence.[^3],[^4] [#disciplines](#disciplines)

+### Data Privacy

+Refers to the vast range of technologies, protocols, and concepts that give individual users or other parties more privacy protections in their online use.
+Online privacy takes many forms, including mandatory privacy statements on websites, data sharing controls, data transparency initiatives and more. [^49] [#disciplines](#disciplines) [#lesson-04](#lesson-04)

+### Data Quality

+The usefulness and reliability of data are assessed by its quality.
+High-quality data can be defined as appropriate, consistent, complete and accurate.

+TODO: Dimensions that the quality can be assessed on include relevance (does the statistical information matter?), accessibility (can users access the statistical information?), accuracy (is the statistical information representative of the targeted measurement?), timeliness (is the lag between the period of reference and the availability of the statistical information acceptable?), interpretability (is metadata available and complete?), and coherence (is the statistical information consistent over time, between regions and across sub-populations?). [^45] [#processing](#processing) [#lesson-04](#lesson-04)

 ### DATA REPRESENTATION